ianmolaryan/ShanksBot/README.md

 About ShanksBot

 ShanksBot calculates the number of non-repeating digits in the decimal expansion of the reciprocal of prime numbers.
 Given any prime number, the bot outputs the count of unique, non-repeating digits before the cycle begins.
 This project highlights the intricate structure of prime reciprocals and sheds light on patterns that continue to intrigue mathematicians.
-Basically it would do the same thing with the prime numbers given to it as what William Shanks would have done but in seconds (check it out yourself, there is a time counter for each iteration of the program).
+Basically it would do the same thing with the prime numbers given to it as what William Shanks would have done but in seconds (check it out yourself, there is a time counter for each iteration of the program!!).